Elizabeth's Kitchen Diary

 Jump to Recipe Print Recipe

-For a romantic meal in this New Year’s Eve, try serving lamb rump steaks with red wine jus and celeriac puree.
+For a romantic meal why not serve lamb rump steaks with red wine jus and celeriac puree?
 Everything can be made in advance and reheated, meaning you only need to reheat and cook the lamb steaks on the night.
 Effortless!

 Image of a square white dinner plate with lamb leg steaks, celeriac puree and red wine jus for a romantic meal in.